Nv7-GitHub/marker/README.md

 # Marker

 Welcome to marker, a finder utility for remembering where your files are!
+*WARNING\: This is only meant for Mac.
+I may create marker for Windows and Linux when I get a Windows & Linux PC*

 ## Installation
 You can get a prebuilt package in the [releases](https://github.com/Nv7-GitHub/marker/releases/) section.